Wollastonite

 Wollastonite is a calcium inosilicate mineral (CaSiO3) that may contain small amounts of iron, magnesium, and manganese substituting for calcium.
 It is usually white.
 It forms when impure limestone or dolomite is subjected to high temperature and pressure, which sometimes occurs in the presence of silica-bearing fluids as in skarns or in contact with metamorphic rocks.
 Associated minerals include garnets, vesuvianite, diopside, tremolite, epidote, plagioclase feldspar, pyroxene and calcite.
 It is named after the English chemist and mineralogist William Hyde Wollaston (1766–1828).

 Despite its chemical similarity to the compositional spectrum of the pyroxene group of minerals—where magnesium (Mg) and iron (Fe) substitution for calcium ends with diopside and hedenbergite respectively—it is structurally very different, with a third SiO4(4-) tetrahedron in the linked chain (as opposed to two in the pyroxenes).

 Production trends

 Estimated world production of crude wollastonite ore was 1,200,000 tonnes in 2021.
 World reserves of wollastonite are estimated to exceed 100 million tonnes, though some existing deposits have not been surveyed.

 Major producers of wollastonite include China, India, the United States, Mexico, and Finland.

 In the United States, wollastonite is mined in Willsboro, New York (the first laboratory for local wollastonite research was in Essex, New York by Koert Burnham in the 1940s.
 The original laboratory building still exists as a residential & commercial building) and Gouverneur, New York.
 Deposits have also been mined commercially in North Western Mexico.

 The price of raw wollastonite in 2008 varied between US$80 and US$500 per tonne depending on the country and size and shape of the powder particles.

 Uses

 Wollastonite is among the fastest reacting silicates, but may have high costs associated with carbon storage.
+Addition of wollastonite to soil stimulates organic carbon mineralization.